 Says Lithuanian Finance Minister, Vilius Šapoka: “This initiative is only one of the instruments to link the advantages of the Baltic states to overcome the challenges often faced by smaller countries.
 Unified legal regulation and the introduction of new financial instruments will create conditions for new international investors to enter the region and increase the competitiveness of the Baltic states on financial markets.
 This will also contribute to the economic growth, job creation and stability of financial markets.”

 Another instrument – securitization – is also envisaged to create a single Baltic capital market.
-In Estonia, the Covered Bonds Act was adopted in February 2019, while in Lithuania and Latvia the legislation is still under preparation.
+In Estonia, the Covered Bonds Act was adopted in February 2019, while in Lithuania the legislation is still under preparation.

 The final EBRD report on development of a common three-country covered bond system is available here.